 We tend to think that only celebrities or important historical figures deserve to have their biographies told, but the truth is that each person contributes a verse to the universal story of life on this planet.
-Chattanooga-area seniors carry with them a lifetime of experience and wisdom that deserves to be shared and preserved.
+Seniors at Chattanooga retirement communities carry with them a lifetime of experience and wisdom that deserves to be shared and preserved.

 These stories may revolve around generation common experiences, e.g., war time, economical depression or boom, changes in the structures of family and the evolution of health care and education.
 We all enjoyed hearing our grandparents talk about one-room schoolhouses, catching dinner on the farm or what it was like to see their first television set.
 Future generations will enjoy hearing our own accounts of experiencing the Internet for the first time – by then, it will just be something taken for granted the way we view the telephone or running water.